Suspension of Services Policy

 DCCU reserves the right to implement policies limiting specific behaviors while conducting business within any Credit Union facility or communicating with Credit Union staff.

 Members of the Credit Union and members of the public who do not comply with any DCCU policies regarding access to DCCU facilities or who, in DCCU’s sole discretion, have behaved in a belligerent, threatening, abusive, vulgar, illegal, or otherwise disruptive or inappropriate manner toward DCCU staff, management, volunteers, or other members may be barred from entering DCCU facilities, grounds, and parking areas at the discretion of management.
 Such behavior may be in person, on the telephone, through other electronic communication methods, or in writing.
 If necessary, DCCU will take legal action to constrain access to facilities, grounds, and parking areas.
 Decisions to prohibit access to facilities and/or close accounts based on member behavior will be made on an individual basis by appropriate management personnel.
 Any member prohibited from accessing DCCU facilities will be notified orally if circumstances require and where feasible, in writing.
 The ban will be effective immediately and until the member has been reinstated at the discretion of management (see Conditions for Reinstatement).

 DCCU reserves the right to suspend or limit any account, product, or service that poses increased risk of regulatory or legal violations.
-The Director of Risk Management shall create written procedures for assessing and acting on increased reputational or regulatory compliance risk.
+Management has created, and will update, and maintain written procedures for assessing and acting on increased reputational or regulatory compliance risk.
 This Suspension of Services Policy hereby incorporates DCCU’s regulatory compliance policies and procedures as applicable.